[NEW] GoFundMe’s latest report: The Social State of Giving

 Conclusion

-Finally, there is no end all be all secret to growing your donors’ lifetime value.
+Finally, there is no end-all, be-all secret to growing your donors’ lifetime value.
 Therefore, it all rests on your organization’s ability to build relationships.
 It requires understanding your supporters’ interests and connections to your nonprofit and responding to them in targeted and personalized ways.
 So, as you deepen your relationships, use these tips to help you approach opportunities to upgrade donors.

 Texting Fundraisers To Donate More